confluentinc/examples/README.md

 # Additional Demos

-Here are additional GitHub repos that offer an incredible set of Apache Kafka demos.
+Here are additional GitHub repos that offer an incredible set of nearly a hundred other Apache Kafka demos.
-They are not maintained on a per-release basis like the demos in this repo, but they are a great resource.
+They are not maintained on a per-release basis like the demos in this repo, but they are an invaluable resource.

 * [confluentinc/demo-scene](https://github.com/confluentinc/demo-scene/blob/master/README.md), the most popular demos include: